 We’ve all been there.
-We watch parents cave to a child's demands and think, “I would never let that happen with my child.
+We watch parents cave to a child’s demands and think, “I would never let that happen with my child.
 I have no intention of raising an entitled kid.”
 But right now, we live in a “me” generation.

-But how many times have I been “that” parent, who after a long day, just wants to get home?
+How many times have I been “that” parent, who after a long day, just wants to get home?
 Even after being so proud of myself for saying no, I eventually give because I just want it to be over.
-I beat myself up a bit and tell myself I'll do better next time.
+I beat myself up a bit and tell myself I’ll do better next time.

 Honestly, most parents don’t set out to raise self-centered children.
 However, as we try to give our kids what we didn’t have or to ensure their success, we spend an inordinate amount of time, energy and brainpower focused on them.
 Unfortunately, this leads our kids to believe they are and should be the center of attention everywhere.